 So, you say there are two types of Amtrak’s sleeping cars?

-These are the newest sleeper cars on the Amtrak system, with brand new cars entering service now.
+These are the newest sleeper cars on the Amtrak system, with new ones in service.

-The tunnels at New York Penn do not allow for Amtrak’s signature Superliner cars.
+The tunnels at New York Penn do not allow Amtrak’s signature Superliner cars.

 These cars offer two rows of windows to see the country roll by as you travel to your destination.